uljad/SoRoLEX/README.md

 </p>

-This is the official implementation of <em>SoRoLEX</em> from *Towards Reinforcement Learning Controllers for Soft Robots Using Learned Environments*, IEEE Robosoft 2024.
+These are some of the tools used on *Towards Reinforcement Learning Controllers for Soft Robots Using Learned Environments*, IEEE Robosoft 2024.

 <em>SoRoLEX</em> is a framework for learning soft robot controllers using reinforcement learning with learned environments.
 Our implementation is fully built in <a href="https://github.com/google/jax">JAX</a>.

 [**Setup**](#setup) | [**Usage**](#usage) | [**Citation**](#citation)

+⚠️ **Warning: Coming Soon!** ⚠️

 # 🛠️ Setup

 ### 📋 Requirements
-[Add requirements information here]
+Do what is needed

 ### 💻 Installation
-[Add installation steps here]
+Have Python and Jax

 # 🎮 Usage
-[Add usage instructions here]
+Just do it?

 # 📚 Citation
 If you use any of these tools in your work, it would be really nice if you could please cite: